 Do your lawyers have forensic accountants with whom you work?

 Yes.
 We can recommend a forensic accountant to you but, ultimately, the choice to hire one is yours.

 When can you tell me whether or not I need a forensic accountant?

 Because our attorneys take their time and go into detail about the facts of your divorce case at the initial consultation and, even more so, after you hire us, we will know very early on in your case whether or not you will need a forensic accountant.
 In some cases, we have the initial interview with the forensic accountant before the initial divorce papers are even filed.

-Will the forensic accountant your law firm recommends give me a free consultation?
+Will the forensic accountant your law firm recommends give me a consultation?

 Yes.
-The forensic accountant we refer to you will meet with you and will not charge you for the initial consultation.
+The forensic accountant we refer to you will meet with you and will not charge you for the initial consultation or will charge you an affordable fee for it.
 That is because the accountant has a history of trust with us and knows we would only recommend him if we were serious about retaining him.